Skip to content

 Autopsy findings in burking.
 The forensic significance of burking is that internal findings of asphyxia (petechial haemorrhages on the visceral pleura, the pericardium, and the conjunctivae; pulmonary congestion) may be present with minimal external marks.
 The chest compression may leave faint rib bruising or, in elderly or osteoporotic victims, rib fractures, but in a well-nourished adult of normal bone density it may leave no skeletal injury at all.
 The face may show faint perioral or perinasal pressure abrasions from the hands, or nothing.

-In contemporary forensic practice, the burking scenario is most relevant to abuse deaths (particularly in vulnerable adults, elderly care, or captive-trafficking contexts) where the absence of ligature marks is used to argue against homicide, but the internal asphyxial findings tell the real story.
+In contemporary forensic practice, the burking scenario is most relevant to abuse deaths in vulnerable adults, elderly care, or captive-trafficking contexts, where the absence of ligature marks may be cited against a homicide finding while the internal asphyxial findings remain the primary evidence.

 In the US, the NAME guidelines address combined-mechanism asphyxia specifically and require that an opinion of asphyxia as cause of death be supported by at least one of: petechial haemorrhages in multiple locations, pulmonary congestion, or anatomical internal neck findings (not necessarily all three).
 In India, the AIIMS protocol similarly accepts the constellation of visceral petechiae, facial congestion, and pulmonary oedema as sufficient to certify asphyxia when no structural injury is evident.

 Smothering is asphyxia by occlusion of the external respiratory orifices (the nose and mouth) without neck compression.
 The instrument may be a hand, a pillow, a plastic bag, a forearm, or a body.
-The physiological mechanism is straightforward: carbon dioxide accumulates and oxygen falls, producing hypoxia, hypercapnia, and eventually cardiac arrest.
+Carbon dioxide accumulates and oxygen falls, producing hypoxia, hypercapnia, and ultimately cardiac arrest.

 External findings.
 The hallmark of smothering at autopsy is the possible absence of external findings.
 When a soft instrument (a pillow, a cloth) is used, the surface contact may be distributed enough that no discrete bruise results.
 The postmortem signs that do appear, when present, are: